JoshuaRosado/JoshuaRosado/README.md

 # Joshua Rosado Olivencia
-Welcome! 🤙🏽, My name is Joshua and I am a Full Stack Developer I do Full Stack Applications using Python.
+Welcome! 🤙🏽, My name is Joshua and I am a Software Developer I build websites using Python.
 I mostly enjoy the FrontEnd of projects, playing with HTML, CSS and JavaScript making it look clean and different.
-My next step is to learn more in depth of Python.
-Working on something that will change somebody's lifestyle in a positive way is my passion.
+I consider CSS be my area of comfort.
+When it comes to the BackEnd Python is what makes me challenge myself beyond my limits and I truly enjoy that feeling.

 ## Skills & Experience
 ### Languages: